mmistakes/minimal-mistakes/_drafts/fs2.md

 final class Stream[+F[_], +O]
 ```

-Since the `Pure` effect is defined as an alias of the Scala bottom type `Nothing`, the `covary` method just take advantage of this fact change the effect type to `IO`:
+Since the `Pure` effect is defined as an alias of the Scala bottom type `Nothing`, the `covary` method takes advantage of this fact changes the effect type to `IO`:

 ```scala
 // Covariance in F means that